1. Skip to content

 Hopfield and Hinton will share prize of $1.1 millionImage: Christine Olsson/TT News Agency via AP/picture alliance

-John Hopfield and Geoffrey Hinton have been awarded the Nobel Prize in physics for their research into enabling machine learning with artificial neural networks.
+This year’s prize in physics jointly recognizes John Hopfield and Geoffrey Hinton for their research into machine learning with artificial neural networks.

-In awarding the prize, the Nobel Committee observed that humans possessed a unique learning ability that surpasses other species on the planet.
+When announced in October, the Nobel Prize committee observed humans possessed a unique learning ability that surpasses other species on the planet.

 "We can recognize images and speech, and associate them with memories and past experiences — billions of neurons wired together give us unique cognitive abilities," said Ellen Moons, chair of the physics committee.